TahaBakhtari/VibeCrm/README.md

 2. Log in with your phone number
 3. Go to "API Development tools"
 4. Create a new application to get API ID and API hash
-5. Create a bot via @BotFather on Telegram to get the bot token

 ### 2. File Structure